upenndigitalscholarship/howto-11ty/installation.md

 - `node ls` will list the versions of Node installed on your machine.

 #### npm
-npm (Node Package Manager) is the default package manager for the JavaScript runtime environment Node.js.
+npm (Node Package Manager) is the default package manager for Node.js.
+Packages are bundles of code that serve a specific need and are shared on the [npm hub](https://www.npmjs.com/).
+Most packages also have a GitHub repository, but npm provides a quick way to install packages and manage dependencies.
 - When initialized in a directory (`npm init`), npm will create a package.json file that keeps tracks of all the packages and the version needed for the project.
-- To install a package, type `npm i @11ty/eleventy`.
+- To install a package, type `npm install` or `npm i`.
+For example, `npm i @11ty/eleventy` installs 11ty.
 It is often helpful to find your package first at [npmjs.com/](https://www.npmjs.com/) where you'll find links to documentation and current versions.
 Once installed, you'll see your packaged listed in package-lock.json.
-The code for your package is stored in its own subdirectory `node_modules`.
-It's a good practice to add node_modules to your .gitignore file.
+The code for your package is stored in its own subdirectory in `node_modules`.
+It's a good practice to add node_modules to your .gitignore file to save space.

 #### npx
 npx (Node Package Execute) is included with npm.
-The `npx` command lets you run code in an environment with all the packages installed.
+The `npx` command lets you run code in your project's environment with all the packages installed.
 For example: `npx eleventy`.

 ## To get started with 11ty, create a folder for your project